 Also, many people commented that they liked how the readings connected many of the key concepts to ‘real life’, which supported them to be able to better understand the concepts (and also made it more interesting and enjoyable to learn about them):

 “Reading Martin’s chapters is enjoyable … he links a lot of the new concepts to real life situations.
 This helps me to understand what is being explained … I think this is part of the reason that I don’t particularly hate reading about accounting, because it is all linked back to real life.”

 Quite a few people commented on the concept of opportunity cost and its importance in making decisions in business and in life.
 There is quite a degree of confusion about what the concept of opportunity cost is exactly.
 In part, this is because the concept of opportunity cost in accounting is slightly different to that in economics.
 In economics, the concept of opportunity cost is usually seen as the second best opportunity foregone, with the assumption being that what the firm is actually doing is the best choice.
 This is because of the ‘rational person’ assumption underlying much of economics: we are assumed to be all rational people and make the ‘best’ or ‘perfect’ choices.

-In accounting, we know this is not true in reality; accounting is much more pragmatic than economics.
+In accounting, we know this is not true in reality.
 Accounting sees opportunity cost as being all the other things a firm could be doing with the limited resources it has rather than the thing it is actually doing; and that some of these other things it could be doing may be a better use of resources than what the firm is actually doing.
-A subtle, but critical, difference with economics.
-As well as this pragmatic reality, many others appreciated the scarcity of time itself:
+A subtle, but critical, difference.

 Quite a few considered the concepts of sunk costs and also those of differential or incremental costs: